PARIETAL BONE ANATOMY

 • Allows artery passage across inner bone surface

-• Middle meningeal artery supplies dura mater
+• Middle meningeal artery supplies your dura mater

 • Dura mater is outermost meningeal layer